Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 -  **Step 4 - Set permissions to the Release (optional)**

-   By default, releases have no specific access permissions: access to all files is granted to any SYS\_PRODUCT\_NAME registered user (anonymous users are not allowed to download release files).
+   By default, releases have no specific access permissions: access to all files is granted to any |SYSPRODUCTNAME| registered user (anonymous users are not allowed to download release files).
 However, in some cases, you might want to limit the users allowed to download your software.
 In these specific cases, you can restrict access permissions to your packages and releases to specific user groups.
-   See ? for more information on user groups.
+   See :ref:`usre-groups` for more information on user groups.
 To define or to change the permissions on a release, click the [view/change] link in the permissions frame.